-- 6i. general and specialized installation equipment to be used. - 6ii. security hardware such as hanging rods, screws, alarms, and vitrines, stanchions, pedestals, barriers (for each type of obstacle provide anticipated depth in inches between the outermost projection of objects and public reach), etc., to be used. - 6iii. other protective measures, and especially to mitigate against seismic activity.

-(g) Transit limit per conveyance (vehicle) of transportation.
+- 6i. general and specialized installation equipment to be used. - 6ii. security hardware such as hanging rods, screws, alarms, and vitrines, stanchions, pedestals, barriers (for each type of obstacle provide anticipated depth in inches between the outermost projection of objects and public reach), etc., to be used.
+NOTE: The Federal Council recommends a minimum depth of 30 inches. - 6iii. other protective measures, and especially to mitigate against seismic activity, for all regions of the country where indemnified objects will be located. - (g) Transit limit per conveyance (vehicle) of transportation.

-NOTE: The Federal Council generally permits a maximum of \$80 million of indemnified value per conveyance.
-In special circumstances, approved limits may be less than, or more than, \$80 million.
-An applicant may request a waiver of up to \$100 million of indemnified value per conveyance, and should provide justification for the request beyond that of financial relief.
+NOTE: The Federal Council generally permits a maximum of \$150 million of indemnified value per conveyance.
+In special circumstances, approved limits may be less than \$150 million.
 Value in excess of the amount indemnified must be insured by the indemnitee or other party.

-1. Indicate the maximum value of indemnified objects to be transported in a single conveyance (vehicle) of transportation.
+- 1. Indicate the maximum value of indemnified objects to be transported in a single conveyance (vehicle) of transportation. - (h) Government Regulations, as applicable.